 Mostly reclusive, she’s usually only active at night with a small distribution zone, which means she doesn’t stray too far away from her location.

-Thanks to their strong back legs, the DMT can teleport almost instantly to her prey, preventing any possibilities of escape by caging it between her first two pairs of legs.
+Thanks to their strong back legs, the Darth Maul Tarantula can run extremely fast, almost instantly, to her prey, preventing any possibilities of escape by caging it between her first two pairs of legs.
 Once that’s done, she grabs it with her pedipalps and injects venom to immobilize the target.

-A DMT’s venom is strong and painful, but as it happens with all other tarantulas, there’s not a single reported case of a human death because of a DMT bite.
+The Darth Maul Tarantula’s venom is strong and painful, but as is the case with all other tarantulas, there’s not a single reported case of a human death because of its bite.

 Caring for a Darth Maul Tarantula